spread-ai/docs-appsmith-fork/docs/reference/framework/global-functions.md

 #### Successful query execution

-If you want to close the modal after a user submits a form, you can do so using the `closeModal()` function, like:
+If you want to close the modal after a user submits a form, you can do so using the `closeModal()` function:

 ```js
 {{ "{{updateUsers.run().then(() => {